Horusiath/actor-design-notes/channels.md

 Most simplistic write-once channel.
 It automatically closes (`CanSend = false`) when value has been written to it.
 Useful for on-demand channels used in single request/response mechanics.
 Thanks to those properties they should be fairly lightweight and fast.

+### Leased channel

+It's variation on write-once channel.
+Motivation here is to have a WO channel semantics that could be used potentially for lightweight actors request-response mechanism.
+For that every channel needs to be registered somewhere in the actor host - this action may however carry considerable cost.
+Therefore we could use a poll of preallocated channels and lease them on demand.

+Leased channels can be obtained from pool, but require two things to provide:

+- **CorrelationID** used to correlate current lease with possible value that will come to that channel.
+Once the lease is out, messages with that correlation id will no longer be valid.
+- **Timeout** after which the lease will be released.
+This is to block option of lease-forever cases, which could saturate the whole pool.
+After timeout has passed, message with current correlation id won't be valid and Receive task will cause a timeout exception.

 ### Single consumer channel

 Channel optimized for single consumer - especially usefull in actor scenarios.